 Meet Brit, your registered dietitian nutritionist located in Gilbert, Tempe, Scottsdale Arizona, and Virtual.
 Her passion lies in assisting athletes and ex-dieters to embrace food as fuel.

 Britney received a bachelor’s degree in nutrition/dietetics at Arizona State University.
 She completed her dietetic internship through Iowa State University.
 Britney has experience in many areas of nutrition & is trained on the use of a low FODMAP diet for IBS by Monash University.

 Brit believes healthy nutrition is not based on restriction.
-Instead, she knows that nutrition involves fueling your body well, taking a non-diet approach by listening to hunger/fullness cues, and improving your relationship with food and the body.
+Instead, she knows that nutrition involves fueling your body well, taking a non-diet approach by listening to hunger/fullness cues, eating mindfully, and improving your relationship with food and the body.
 She values a simple approach to healthy eating by helping clients to find self-motivation and make small changes to fight and prevent disease or poor nutrition.
 Being a marathon runner, she also loves to help athletes achieve their athletic goals using food to fuel for optimal performance.

 Brit’s ideal client:

 She enjoys meeting with clients who are motivated to improve their lifestyle.
 Her ideal client is someone willing to embrace a non-diet lifestyle, including a mindful eating approach.
 That client would be accepting of all foods while emphasizing moderation and variety.
 Being a marathon runner, she also loves to help athletes achieve their athletic goals using food as the fuel and building blocks for optimal performance.